-Intensive outpatient treatment, also known as IOP is an addiction recovery program that strikes a balance between inpatient and outpatient care.
+Intensive outpatient treatment, also known as IOP is an addiction recovery program that strikes a balance between inpatient and outpatient care here in Phoenix.
 It offers more structure and a higher level of care compared to a typical outpatient program yet provides more flexibility than inpatient treatment.
 IOP and its benefits can be used after medical detox, as part of a continuing care plan or as a primary form of care.

 If you are considering alternative forms of Phoenix addiction treatment for yourself or a loved one, Continuum Recovery Center has what you are looking for.
 We offer several unique programs, including our intensive outpatient program that lasts between 60 and 90 days.

 Let’s learn more about IOP and the benefits, who this type of care is best for and how to get started.

 What Makes IOP Different from Other Treatment Programs

 Not everyone is in a position to seek inpatient rehab in Phoenix.
 The time and financial commitment can scare some addicts away from receiving the help they need.
 At the same time, outpatient care is often not enough to change negative habits.
 Returning home to the same distractions make it tough to stay sober.

 Intensive outpatient care is the middle of inpatient and outpatient treatment.
 You don’t have to live at the facility, and you can choose the meeting times that work best for you.
 However, the program is a commitment that meets several days a week for several hours a day.